momandine/momandine.github.io/_drafts/2015-2-9-Python-Packaging-Disambiguated.md

 #Motivation
 I'm going to talk about something really boring.
 That thing is packaging and distributing Python code.

 For most of my Python-writing career, I've written either code for myself, or as part of a larger proprietary project where someone else took care of packaging (if at all).
-A couple of months ago, trying to share an integrate those codebases with another team was... interesting, and I finally had to get a grasp on a bunch of packagingy stuff I'd taken for granted.
+A couple of months ago, I found myself needing to share and integrate code with another team and a build system which was... interesting.
+I finally had to get a grasp on a bunch of packagingy stuff I'd taken for granted.

 Previously, I'd heavily used virtualenv and virutalenvwrapper.
 For the hobbiest, this is remarkably easy and convenient.
 It turns out that actually packaging Python is generally considered to be abysmal, and my beloved virtualenv has its issues.
-I'll let some other people rant about that if you're interested: [example](https://pythonrants.wordpress.com/2013/12/06/why-i-hate-virtualenv-and-pip/)
+I'll let some other people rant about that if you're interested: [example](https://pythonrants.wordpress.com/2013/12/06/why-i-hate-virtualenv-and-pip/) Some model system include npm

 But, it's useful to know what we have.
 First question first... what is the difference between a *module* *package* *distribution* *egg* and *wheel*?